Gecarcinus lateralis: Ecology

 G. lateralis occurs along the dry zone of sandy beaches and nearby hills, around 6–9 m above the highest high tide mark, where there is no standing water, but significant interstitial moisture.
 They need to return to the ocean to breed (the larvae are released into the sea).
 Furthermore, its gills need to be moist all the time, or it will die.
 Compared to most other crustaceans, its blood also has a higher oxygen carrying capacity.
 It is largely herbivorous, but will take animal matter if available.

-In popular culture

-The Prodigy's 1997 album The Fat of the Land features a G. lateralis on the album cover.